dtekcth/data101/src/beginner/git/basics.md

 commit each time you've finished a task of that assignment.

 In the same folder as you created your repository in, create a new file and add some content!

-Our suggestion is to create a markdown file called `README.md`.
-When you put this on a remote in a minute you'll be able to see the contents of the README right below your files.
-Put some text in the file and then go back to the source control menu.
+> You can also create a so called README now if you'd like.
+A README.md file is
+> a text file which can be displayed on a remote right under your files.
+This
+> makes it valuable for documentation or information about your project.

+### VSCode
-Now you will have a list of changed files.
+In your source control menu you will have a list of changed files.
 If you have multiple changed files you can click on them in the list to see that file.
-To add the code to your next commit, stage the file.
+To add the code to your next commit you need to stage the file.
 To do this press on the + sign that shows when hovering over one of the changed files.
 The file will now go from **U**ntracked to **A**dded.
 You can then continue writing code if you want, and stage those changes as well.
-If you do you'll see that changed lines will now get a small marking in your editor until they are staged.
+If you do, you'll see that changed lines will now get a small marking in your editor until they are staged.

 When you feel happy with your staged changes you can now add a commit message describing what you've done and commit.
 To do this, write a